Leadership

 In contrast to serial resistance, parallel resistance involves connecting resistors side by side, creating multiple paths for current flow.
 In a parallel circuit, the voltage across each resistor is the same, while the total resistance decreases as more resistors are added.
 This is due to the fact that the current divides between the parallel branches, leading to an overall increase in the total current.

-To calculate the total resistance in a parallel circuit, we use the reciprocal of the sum of the reciprocals of the individual resistances.
-For example, if we have three resistors with resistances \(R_1\), \(R_2\), and \(R_3\), the total resistance (RTotal) can be calculated as \(\frac{1}{RTotal}\) = \(\frac{1}{ R_1}+\frac{1}{ R_2}+\frac{1}{ R_3}\).
-Using Ohm's Law, the total current (ITotal) flowing through the circuit can be determined by summing the individual currents: ITotal = \(l_1+l_2+ l_3\).
+The total resistance in a parallel circuit is found by taking the reciprocal of the sum of the reciprocals of each individual resistance.
+For example, if we have three resistors with resistances \(R_1\), \(R_2\), and \(R_3\), the total resistance \((R_{Total})\) can be calculated as \(\frac{1}{R_{Total}}\) = \(\frac{1}{ R_1}+\frac{1}{ R_2}+\frac{1}{ R_3}\).
+Ohm’s Law helps determine the total current in a circuit by adding up all individual currents: \(I_{Total}\) = \(l_1+l_2+ l_3\).

 Parallel resistance has a wide range of applications, especially in circuits where different components require different voltage levels.
 Household wiring, for instance, utilizes parallel resistance to ensure that various appliances receive the appropriate voltage.
 Additionally, parallel resistors are often used in electronic devices to divide the current, protecting sensitive components from excessive current flow.